upper/site/tour/tutorials/transactions/01/README.md

 })
 ```

-The passed function defines what you want to do within the transaction, it
+The passed function defines what you want to do within the transaction; it
 receives a ready-to-be-used transactional session.
 This `tx` value can be used
 like a regular `db.Session`, except that any write operation that happens on it
 will be either fully committed or discarded (rolled back).